Northbank Center: Description

 The facade above is ten bays wide, with a piano nobile stretched over seven floors.
-Each bay contains a double hung sash window.
+Each bay contains a double-hung sash window.
 Construction is brick, with a limestone bandcourse every two floors and rusticated granite quoining on the corners.
 A double-molded bandcourse separates the main section from the upper two floors.
 The eleventh floor has twelve six-pane casement windows separated by limestone panels.
-A corniceline is above the eleventh floor, and the twelfth floor is recessed, forming a roof top terrace, with the twelfth floor facade nearly invisible from the street level.
+A corniceline is above the eleventh floor, and the twelfth floor is recessed, forming a rooftop terrace, with the twelfth-floor facade nearly invisible from the street level.
 The twelfth floor similar to the eleventh, but has a stucco finish and a decorative balustrade.

 The side facade is eight bays wide at the ground floor.
 The facade is similar to the main side, but for the elimination of the paired pilasters in the base, and the twelfth floor, which is recessed only in the corner sections.